 Adam wants to expand his dry-cleaning business and to do this he’ll need to raise some capital.
-After assessing his options, he borrows $200,000 from a bank and, as part of the loan agreement, he signs a guarantee using the family home as security.
+After assessing his options, he borrows $200,000 from a bank.
+As part of the loan agreement, he signs a guarantee using the family home as security.

 One of the conditions of the loan is that the debt must be repaid immediately if he dies or becomes totally and permanently disabled.

-First of all, his financial adviser explains that should either of these events occur… The only way he’ll be able to repay the loan is to sell either the business or the family home.
+First of all, we as his financial adviser explain that should either of these events occur, the only way he’ll be able to repay the loan is to sell either the business or the family home.
 And both these options would have significant drawbacks.

 Selling the business assumes there’ll be a willing buyer prepared to pay a reasonable price.
 Selling the family home can present similar challenges.
 Compounded by Adam’s family having to find somewhere else to live.

-After assessing Adam’s goals and financial situation, his adviser recommends he take out $200,000 in Life, TPD and Critical Illness insurance.
+After assessing Adam’s goals and financial situation, we recommend he take out $200,000 in Life, TPD and Critical Illness insurance.
 If the unthinkable happens, he (or his estate) will receive the necessary cash to repay the loan and extinguish the guarantee.
 Hence, protecting his assets and his family.